-

 Base Coats

-Mixing 1st Coat MicroDur Base
+Mixing 1st Coat of MicroDur Base without Colour

 You will need 10kg of MicroDur Base to complete 1 coat over 10m2.
 Split your MicroDur Base into equal batches of 10kg.
 Mix no more than 20kg at a time.